arduinounomagic/Push-button/README.md

 # Push-button
-how to operate push button using Arduino uno
+How to operate push button using Arduino uno